BinaryNavigator07/Network-Intrusion-Detection-System/README.md

 - **Recall**: Measures the ability to find all malicious traffic instances
 - **F1-Score**: Harmonic mean of precision and recall, providing balanced performance metric

-The high accuracy rates (>99% for traditional ML, >97% for LSTM) indicate that the system can effectively distinguish between normal network traffic and various types of cyber attacks, making it suitable for real-world network security applications.
+> **Note:** The exceptionally high accuracy and metric scores—particularly for traditional machine learning models—may indicate potential overfitting, given the dataset's complexity and large number of features.
+To improve generalizability and robustness, it is recommended to validate the models on external datasets and consider applying additional regularization techniques.